webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

 - **Asia-Pacific Economic Cooperation (APEC) Privacy Framework**
 - **Australian Privacy Act of 1988**
 - **Canada’s Personal Information Protection and Electronic Document Act (PIPEDA)**
+- **CLOUD Act**
+  - requires US companies to disclose data to federal law enforcement, even if data is located outside the US.
 - **Copyright**
   - the legal **protection** for expressions of **ideas** (does not cover ideas, specific words, slogans, recipes, or formulae).
 - **DMCA (Digital Millennium Copyright Act)**
   - created to provide additional **protections** to **creative works in digital formats**.
 - **DRM (Digital Rights Management)**
   - control access to digital data. who can modify, share, access.
+- **Electronic Communications Privacy Act (ECPA)**
+  - ?
+- **FedRAMP**
+  - US federal program that mandates a standardized approach to security assessments, authorization,
+- **FERPA**
+  - prevent academic institutions from sharing student data other than parents or student
 - **GDPR (EU General Data Protection Regulation)**
   - most significant, powerful personal privacy law in the world.
-Describes the appropriate handling of personal and private information of all EU citizens.
+  - Describes the appropriate handling of personal and private information of all EU citizens.
   - where and how you store PII data.
 - **GDRP Seven principals (European Union's General Data Protection Regulation)**
   - **Notice**: